 - Matobo Hills National Park

-Victoria Falls, ‘Mosi-oa-Tunya’ or 'The Smoke Which Thunders' is a spectacle so incredible that it truly takes one's breath away.
+Victoria Falls, known as Mosi-oa-Tunya meaning 'The Smoke Which Thunders', is a spectacle so incredible, it truly takes your breath away.

-Hwange National Park is Zimbabwe’s largest park offering a diverse vegetation, scenery and game, notably large herds of animals, particularly elephant.
+Hwange National Park is the largest park in Zimbabwe offering diverse landscapes and abundant wildlife, including large herds buffalo and elephant.

 Mana Pools National Park sees the Zambezi flood plains turn into a broad expanse of lakes each rainy season, making it a renowned game-viewing region.

-Lake Kariba is one of the world’s largest man-made lakes.
-With its prolific game and bird life, enjoy an unparalleled boat-based safari.
+Lake Kariba is one of the largest artificial lakes in the world.
+With its prolific animal and birdlife, enjoy a boating safari unlike anywhere else.

 The ruins of Great Zimbabwe were once the heart of a thriving trading empire from the 11th to 15th centuries, built the Shona people.